Panthers waive struggling QB Mayfield, a former No. 1 pick

 San Francisco’s Jimmy Garoppolo, Jacksonville’s Trevor Lawrence and Baltimore’s Lamar Jackson all suffered injuries over the weekend.

+Wilks said he couldn't pinpoint why Mayfield didn't work out in Carolina.

+“I can't answer that question," Wilks said.
+“It is so many different reasons.
+I wouldn't say that he failed.
+I would say that it just didn't work out.
+He is still a good football player.
+Just like coaches and just like players, sometimes they need a change.”

-Mayfield was 1-5 as Carolina's starting QB and completed just 57.8% of his passes with six touchdowns and six interceptions.
+Mayfield was 1-5 as Carolina's starting QB and completed just 57.8% of his passes, having six touchdowns and six interceptions.
+He also struggled with tipped passes at the line of scrimmage.
+The Panthers are last in the league in third-down conversions.

-The Panthers traded for Mayfield earlier this season and he won the job in training camp.
-They will send the Cleveland Browns a fifth-round pick in 2024 as compensation for the trade.
+Panthers general manager Scott Fitterer traded for Mayfield earlier this season after unsuccessfully trying to acquire Deshaun Watson from the Houston Texans, and he beat out Darnold for the starting job in training camp.
+Darnold later injured his ankle and landed on injured reserve and only recently returned to action.

+Carolina will send the Cleveland Browns a fifth-round pick in 2024 as compensation.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL